 Hello Fellow Readers, Just before our gardens kicked into gear, I had the privilege of dropping in on a succulent event hosted by A&J Messina Greenhouses in Blairstown NJ which served as a mini-gardening warmup.
 What a lively group of over seventy guests learning how to make a ter

 Hello Fellow Readers, Poinsettias are one of the most popular plants to decorate our homes for Christmas.
 Their history and legend of why poinsettias are known as the Flowers of the Holy Night will fill your heart.
-I recall the first time seeing them growing outside in Florida while walking the neighborhood with my folks who lived there for over 30 years.
-Poinsettias were as tall as the hous
+I recall the first time seeing them growing outside in Florida while w

 Hello fellow readers, I love questions on things I wish to learn more about.
 Gloria of Columbia NJ, has enjoyed her Lady Slipper orchid for 23 years.
 She divided it recently and the twins are now beginning their bloom cycle.
 However, some of the leaves are turning yellow and Gloria is

 Hello fellow readers, Some of my houseplants are desperate.
 The low humidity of the heated house has wreaked havoc.
 Plus, some of their pots are too tight, much like my pants after the holidays.
 Thank goodness for stretchy jeans.
 Even if there were stretchy pots, it’s the lack o

 As a designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences; the inspiration for my column and now blog.
 It's more than about gardens... it’s about learning and growing as we share Dilemmas, Delights & Discoveries in the garden of life…